 According to the 2010’s LGBT TriStar report, less than 7% of addiction counselors are specifically trained in LGBT issues.

 In 2007, researchers contacted 854 treatment facilities that were listed in the National Survey of Substance Abuse Treatment Services as providing specialized services to LGBT clients.
 Despite the listing, 71% of those facilities acknowledged that there were, in fact, no specialized programs exclusively for LGBT patients.

 Complicating the matter is the fact that so many LGBT substance abusers ALSO have co-occurring mental disorders–almost three times more likely to struggle with depression or anxiety.
 Even fewer addiction professionals are well-versed in treating both substance abuse and comorbid disorders among LBGT patients.

-“Even if treatment providers have good intentions an attempt to provide optimal treatment for all of their clients, the possibility remains that subtle biases against LFBT clients may influence the treatment process,” reported the Journal of Homosexuality in 2007.
+“Even if treatment providers have good intentions in an attempt to provide optimal treatment for all of their clients, the possibility remains that subtle biases against LFBT clients may influence the treatment process,” reported the Journal of Homosexuality in 2007.

 What Kind of Biases May Exist Against LGBT People in Substance Abuse Treatment?

 Without the expertise and experience that comes from regularly helping LGBT clients, a therapist may unconsciously focus more on a person’s sexual orientation or gender identification than the disorder that made them seek treatment in the first place.

 Long-time practitioners may still rely on “traditional” treatment methods, rather than the Evidence-Based Therapy offered at today’s best substance abuse treatment facilities.